Washington State’s Death With Dignity Act, based on Oregon’s, came into operation on 9 March 2009.

 Increase in numbers

 In the first full calendar year of operation, 2010, some 87 prescriptions for lethal substances were provided under the Act.
-By 2020 this had nearly quadrupled to 340.
+By 2021 this had nearly fivefold to 400.

 Lethal drugs unaccounted for in the community